return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/chelsio/cxgb4/sge_c.rst

 Description
 -----------

-This is a variant of \ :c:func:`reclaim_completed_tx`\  that is used for Tx queues that send only immediate data (presently just the control queues) and thus do not have any sk_buffs to release.
+This is a variant of \ :c:func:`cxgb4_reclaim_completed_tx`\  that is used for Tx queues that send only immediate data (presently just the control queues) and thus do not have any sk_buffs to release.

 .. _`is_imm`: